x

 Validation Report

-A Validation Report is a formal document prepared following remediation, earthworks or decontamination activities that demonstrates—through sampling, testing and documentation—that the works meet agreed environmental, health and regulatory criteria.
+A validation report is a formal document prepared following remediation, earthworks or decontamination activities that demonstrates—through sampling, testing and documentation—that the works meet agreed environmental, health and regulatory criteria.

 right-arrow-icon